National Health Service Act 1946

 The National Health Service Act 1946 (9 & 10 Geo.
 6. c.
-81) came into effect on 5 July 1948 and created the National Health Service in England and Wales thus being the first implementation of the Beveridge model.
+81) was an act of the Parliament of the United Kingdom that came into effect on 5 July 1948 and created the National Health Service in England and Wales thus being the first implementation of the Beveridge model.
 Though the title 'National Health Service' implies a single health service for the United Kingdom, in reality one NHS was created for England and Wales accountable to the Secretary of State for Health, with a separate NHS created for Scotland accountable to the Secretary of State for Scotland by the passage of the National Health Service (Scotland) Act 1947 (10 & 11 Geo.
 6. c.
 27).
 Similar health services in Northern Ireland were created by the Northern Ireland Parliament through the Health Services Act (Northern Ireland) 1948 (c.
 3 (N.I.)).

-The whole act was replaced by the National Health Service Act 1977 (c.
-49), which itself is now superseded by the National Health Service Act 2006 and the Health and Social Care Act 2012.
+The whole act was repealed by section 129 of, and schedule 16 to, the National Health Service Act 1977 (c.
+49), which came into force on 29 August 1977.
+That act is now superseded by the National Health Service Act 2006 and the Health and Social Care Act 2012.